 When you back is pressed against the wall and odds stacked high against you there is only one place to go; forward.
 Make opportunities.

 As my sporting career ended in a flash due to a horrific injury, in essence I created new opportunity as I studied its cause, formulated my earliest theories on human movement in sport and quickly became a secret in the coaching world.
-I could never imagine searing pain as 'fortuitous' but in-fact it proved to be a critical lesson that with challenge comes opportunity and opportunity is never to be squandered.
+Challenge comes opportunity and opportunity is never to be squandered.

 I have known what is like to drive from dusk to dawn through a blinding snowstorm, take a ‘red-eye’ flight before training a team at 7am and immediately return in the afternoon and put on so many miles that car rental agencies ‘blacklisted’ me.
 There is nothing ‘fancy’ to this ‘secret’ but quite possibly the secret to athletic success.